polyscone/tofu/README.md

 There's also a rule in the make file that will run this for you, which you can run with `make gen/cert`.
 By default it will generate a cert for you in the data folder for `localhost`.
 You can override the data folder name with the `DATA` variable, and you can override the certificate hosts with the `GEN_CERT_HOST` variable.

-If you have an HTTP server like Caddy setup as a reverse proxy, then you might need to keep things like secure cookie flags, but allow an insecure HTTP connection.
-In that case you can use the `-behind-secure-proxy` flag instead.
-This will allow an insecure HTTP connection for the reverse proxy, but allow the main application to stick with the secure defaults internally, like secure cookies.

 Setting the `-log-style` flag to `dev` will enable more readable log output than the default JSON style.

 Choosing an address for the `-debug-addr` flag will enable Go's built-in debug endpoints.
 These endpoints do not use the standard library's default serve mux, and run on a separate serve mux from the main application to avoid accidentally exposing the endpoints publicly.

 Finally you should pass the `-dev` flag, which will do things like disabling HTML template caching.

 There is also a rule in the `Makefile` that will set a few of these basic flags for you; you can run that with `make web/dev`.
-If you need to append any additional flags you can set then with the `WEB_DEV_FLAGS` variable, for example: `make web/dev WEB_DEV_FLAGS=-insecure`, or `make web/dev WEB_DEV_FLAGS=-behind-secure-proxy`.
+If you need to append any additional flags you can set then with the `WEB_DEV_FLAGS` variable, for example: `make web/dev WEB_DEV_FLAGS=-insecure`.

 ### Password hashing parameters